-PRI: PRIORITY <0-DISABLE, 1-TOP, 2-LOWER>
+PRI: PRIORITY <0-DISABLE, 1-TOP, 2-LOW,3-CONFIRM>

 This field allows the user to specify the priority to be placed on this signpost.
-This data is used by the positive identification feature to sort which signposts to search for first.
+This data is used by the positive identification feature to prioritize which signposts to search for first.
+The following is a brief explanation of each priority level: